 Offered an opportunity to be a popular cover girl, she would faithfully remain with her tacky nightclub act if only the club manager Danny McGuire (Gene Kelly), whom she likes, would ask her.
 He loves her too, but doesn’t want to stand in her way, so he fakes an argument.

-Phil Silvers as best friend, and Eve Arden s Kruger’s acid-tongued assistant, provide comic relief.
+Phil Silvers as best friend, and Eve Arden s Kruger’s acid-tongued assistant, provide the usual comic relief.

 There are many good musical numbers, including “Long Ago and Far Away” and Kelly’s famous “Alter-ego” dance.

-Kelly co-choreographed with Stanley Donen, and both artists went back to MGM after this picture.
+Kelly co-choreographed with Stanley Donen, and both artists went back to MGM after this picture, where they evolved as first-rank artists.

 “Cover Girl” is the film that skyrocketed both Rita Hayworth and Gene Kelly (who made his debute two years earlier) to superstardom.